joeyshipley/L-D-Unity/README.md

-## L&D Time: Unity
+## Unity Learning Path
-> Shore up my random unity spluenking/learning into something more tangible.
+> Goal: shore up my random unity spluenking/learning into something more tangible.

 ##### Game.courses
 NOTE: not recommended to do all 3.
 Large time sink with large overlap between them.
 Suggest doing First OR Second and then as much of Third as you see fit.